ydkb/ydkb.github.io/help/en/bootloader/msd-bootloader.md

 diskutil umount /Volumes/HHKB_BLE
 ```

 The result obtained after execution is `Volume HHKB_BLE on disk4 unmounted`, remember that this is `disk4`, and then execute the following command, note that the disk4 in this article corresponds to the result obtained by the previous command.
+Don't change `seek=4`.

 ```macOS
 sudo dd if=./HHKB_BLE.BIN of=/dev/disk4 seek=4